 Tanjung Pinang has two annual dragon boat races - an international race organised by government bodies and another one, a lesser known century old inter-kampung (village) race organised by local communities.
-This post is about the traditional local inter-village race which I had the privilege to visit recently.
+This post is about the traditional local inter-village race which I had the privilege to visit recently (in 2018).

 We have to start our dragon boat story with the water villages of Tanjung Pinang.
 Many people, including the Chinese community, live in such water villages which hug the coastline in Tanjung Pinang.